• About

 Plan and Revise the Budget

 Big decisions are made as part of the budget development process.
 You and your fellow PTA, Booster Club, or PTO officers can be held liable for the decisions you make about how your group’s funds are spent.
 AIM offers directors and officers liability coverage to protect you.
-Learn more about AIM’s D&O liability coverage.

 Outside Communication and Filing

-The last primary duty for being PTA, Booster Club, or PTO treasurer is managing communication with outside entities when it comes to your group’s funds.
-You should have access and be the primary contact for your parent-teacher group for relevant financial institutions.
-Primarily, this includes your group’s bank, credit union, or credit card company.
+The last primary PTO treasurer duty (also applicable to PTA and booster club treasurers) is managing communication with external entities regarding your group’s funds.
+You should have access and be the primary contact for your parent-teacher group for relevant financial institutions — primarily your group’s bank, credit union, or credit card company.
 This ensures you are the organization member who receives fraud alerts, overdraft notices, and notices of account changes.

 Reconcile Outgoing and Incoming Funds